Blog/

 Agentic analytics flips that model.

 Instead of pulling insight out of the system, insight comes to you.
-Instead of building dashboards in anticipation of future questions, the system continuously looks for answers in the background.
+Instead of building dashboards in anticipation of future questions, the system continuously investigates issues in the background.

 Instead of discovering issues after revenue, conversion, or adoption has already taken a hit, agentic analytics shortens the gap between change and understanding.
 It helps teams: